CCypri3n/Cyprieninperu/readme.md

     pybabel compile -d theme/locale
     ```

-2. Generate the static site with the wrapper that includes custom scripts.
+2. Generate the newsletters html for the content folder (Repeat for every language).

     ```bash
+    python3 newslettermjml/createStaticPage.py path/to/newsletterhtml article_slug
+    ```

+3. Generate the static site with the wrapper that includes custom scripts.

+   ```bash
    bash bin/build_and_patch.sh
    ```

-3. Push the changes to the Github repo.
+4. Push the changes to the Github repo.

     ```bash
     git add .
     git commit -m "Commit Message"
     git push origin main
+    ```

+5. Send the Newsletter (Repeat for each language):

+    ```bash
+    python3 newslettermjml/send.py language_code path/to/newsletterhtml article_slug
     ```

 ## TO-DO